Environmental Humanities MA or MS Option

 The Environmental Humanities Program offers either an MA or an MS; choose your degree when you apply to the Program.
 The primary distinction between the two Master's degrees offered by the Program is that the Master of Arts degree requires standard proficiency in an approved language, while the Master of Science degree requires students to complete three research methods courses approved by the EH Director of Graduate Studies.

-• MA - You may enter the Program with standard language proficiency roughly equivalent to one year's college study of a foreign language, or learn a new language while you're enrolled in the Program.
-You may demonstrate language proficiency a variety of ways to meet the requirement.
+- MA - You may enter the Program with standard language proficiency roughly equivalent to one year's college study of a foreign language, or learn a new language while you're enrolled in the Program; you may demonstrate language proficiency in a variety of ways to meet the requirement.

 Required Courses